-While there’s not a lot of great TV shows to stream on Disney Plus at the moment, it’s actually the reverse for films.
-There are so made great classic and current movies on Disney Plus, it’s a struggle to create a top 10 list.
+While there’s not a ton of great TV shows to stream on Disney Plus at the moment, it’s actually the opposite for films.
+There are so many great classic and current movies on Disney Plus, it’s a struggle to create a list of the best ones.
 However, that’s just what we have done.
-Take a look our picks for the top 10 best Disney Plus movies, plus a number of honorable mentions.
+Take a look at our picks for the top 12 best Disney Plus movies, plus a large number of honorable mentions.
+And if you don’t have Disney Pus yet, you can sign up for the service at the link below.

 Best movies on Disney Plus: